 - You will be given a form that tells you the reason why you are casting a provisional ballot.
 If the reason is that you registered on Election Day and did not have the proper identification, you will be provided a list of acceptable identification that you may either bring to your polling place before the polls close at 9:00 p.m. on Election Day, or bring to your county auditor’s office by the deadline listed on the form given to you.

 Will my provisional ballot be counted?

-- Your ballot won’t be counted unless you follow the instructions on the form provided to you when you cast your provisional ballot.
+- Yes, as long as you follow the instructions on the form provided to you when you cast your provisional ballot.